 Job description: manage market research, product roadmaps, guide sales, develop messaging, and market positioning

 Business degree holders have versatile and transferable skills employers are looking for.
 However, some skills are easier to recruit than others.
-According to a Financial Times survey of more than 70 leading international companies, soft skills are the most important, as represented by four of the five top-ranked qualities in the survey:
+According to a 2020 McKinsey survey, the number of companies prioritizing soft skills that relate to interpersonal relationships and empathy have doubled.
+These skills include:

 Ability to work with a broad group of people